Justices sound favorable to Alaska hunter with hovercraft

-WASHINGTON (AP) — The Supreme Court sounds skeptical of the National Park Service’s authority to prevent an Alaskan moose hunter from using his motorized rubber boat to access remote areas of the state.
+WASHINGTON (AP) — The Supreme Court sounded skeptical Monday of the National Park Service’s authority to prevent an Alaskan moose hunter from using his motorized rubber boat to access remote areas of the state.

-The state and moose hunter John Sturgeon are arguing that the Park Service cannot enforce a national ban on amphibious vehicles known as hovercraft on an Alaskan river for which the state claims ownership, even though it runs through a national conservation area.
+The state and moose hunter John Sturgeon are arguing that the Park Service cannot enforce a national ban on amphibious vehicles known as hovercraft on a river in Alaska for which the state claims ownership, even though it runs through a national conservation area.

 Sturgeon won an earlier round at the Supreme Court.